-- Recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care; - Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role - The process of a child protection case conference and be able to attend and contribute to these: - Ensure that all staff have access to and understand the school's Safeguarding and Child Protection Policy. - Ensure that all staff have induction safeguarding training and receive regular updates. - Access resources and attend any relevant or refresher training courses at least every two years.
+- Recognise how to identify signs of abuse and know when it is appropriate to make a referral to Local Authority Children's Social Care; - Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role - The process of a child protection case conference and be able to attend and contribute to these; - Ensure that all staff have access to and understand the school's safeguarding policy and Child Protection Policy. - Ensure that all staff have induction safeguarding training and receive regular updates. - Access resources and attend any relevant or refresher training courses at least every two years.